 The second open-ended question asked, "How did the web map change your understanding of outside spending in U.S. House elections?"
 The evaluators were interested in seeing where money was spent by outside groups.
 Some were surprised or shocked by how much outside spending there was.
 One said it should be a crime.
 There seemed to be some misunderstanding about what constituted independent expenditures.
 A few of the responses used the word contribution or talked about giving money to candidates.
 The concept of outside spending can be confusing and perhaps it was not explained well enough in some instances.
 The third open-ended question asked, "How can the campaign finance web map be improved?"
 A number of useful suggestions were made.
 Two evaluators thought that the total contributions for a candidate should be shown.
 One person would have preferred a graph of contributions by category in the popup.
-This respondent asked for something more visually appealing than the list in the popup.
-It was also suggested that the user should also be able to search for candidates by name, so if a user did not know the state or district of a candidate, there could still be way to find contributions.
+This respondent asked for something more visually appealing than the list in the name, so if a user did not know the state or district of a candidate, there could still be way to find contributions.